Common Goldeneye

 Colors

-Males have a dark iridescent green head appearing black, a white circular patch behind the bill, and a bright white body with a black back.
-Females have a chocolate-brown head, a gray body, and a white collar.
+Males feature a dark iridescent green head with a round white spot near the bill and a bright white body with a black back.
+Females have a chocolate-brown head and a mottled gray body.

 Key Features